 Similar to the example as depicted in Figure 2, if the current TXOP is used for delivery of frames of R-TWT TID(s) in one R-TWT SP, the spec should allow the TXOP holder continue the current TXOP when the current TXOP overlapped with the start time of another R-TWT’s SP.
 It will make the system more efficiency.

 For the example shown in Figure 3, the TXOP holder obtains a TXOP during SP of R-TWT 1, and intends to deliver frame of TID1 which is the R-TWT TID of R-TWT 1.
-Continue current TXOP when the start time of a SP of R-TWT 2 arrives will makes the system more efficiency and reduce the delay of TID1’s traffic.
+Continue current TXOP when the start time of a SP of R-TWT 2 arrives will make the system more efficiency and reduce the delay of TID1’s traffic.

 Figure 3